TurbooGhost/TurbooGhost/README.md

 ### Hi there 👋

-## 💫About Me :
+## 💫About Me 👨‍🎓 :

 👨‍🎓 I am a CS Student

-📖 Currently Learning Backend Development
+🧑‍💻 Currently Learning Backend Development

-🧑‍💻 I'm the one who builds for the Web

 <div>